pathfinder-for-autonomous-navigation/Documentation/source/flight_software/mission_manager.rst

 - The "PAN-specific" states, which are very specific to the PAN mission.

-  - **Follower**: During this state the satellite points itself in the direction of the other satellite, and executes propulsion manuevers that match its orbit and phase with the leader and satellite.
+  - **Follower**: During this state the satellite points itself to maximize comms + power, and executes propulsion manuevers that match its orbit and phase with the leader and satellite.
 The leader's position is continuously provided via ground uplink to the follower.

+  - **Leader**: This state is the same as the follower state except that propulsion commands are disabled.

+  - **Follower Close Approach**: During this state the satellite does the same things as in the "follower" state except it points towards the other satellite.

-    Once the ground software determines that the two satellites are fairly close together, it can send an uplink command to move the satellite into "Docking" state.
+    Once the two satellites are fairly close together, they both move into the "Docking" state.
 This determination is dependent on the follower and leader satellites achieving CDGPS lock (see :doc:`subsystems/gps`).

-  - **Leader**: This state is the same as the follower state except that propulsion commands are disabled.
+  - **Leader Close Approach**: This state is the same as the leader close approach state except that propulsion commands are disabled.

   - **Docking**: The satellites drift towards each other passively (no propulsive or attitude guidance is applied), with the magnetic docking ports on the ends of the satellites causing the satellites